phineas-pta/kinh_nhat_tung/README.md

 with Jekyll: `bundle install` to install all dependencies then `bundle exec jekyll serve`

-with Docker: `docker run --rm --it -p 4000:4000 horimiyasanxmiyamurakun/dr.doofenshmirtz`
+with Docker: `docker-compose run --rm horimiyasanxmiyamurakun/dr.doofenshmirtz`